reenakoshta10/challenge-card-game-becode/README.md

   * player.py - contains details about how deck will be created, shuffled and card destributed and how player plays game.
 - main.py - contain logic to start game

+## Advance features

+To make game more interative following advance feature has been added in [nice-to-have-features](https://github.com/reenakoshta10/challenge-card-game-becode/tree/nice-to-have-features) branch -

+- In each turn, player can decide which card he/she wants to play.
+- Player will get a point he/she if the card played by him/her is the most powerful card played in that turn.
+- Winner will be declared at the end of the game.
 ## Contact

 Created by [Reena Koshta](https://github.com/reenakoshta10) - feel free to contact me!